 Asia Pacific accounted for over 15.0% of global revenue share in 2014.
 China being the world’s largest agricultural market has been promoting usage by providing organic product manufacturers with exemption of VAT, excise and agricultural tax.
 This is expected to fuel demand over the forecast period.

 North America biofertilizers market was the largest regional industry in 2014 followed by Europe and together accounted for over 54% of the global revenue.
 Growing preference towards organic food coupled with rising awareness regarding hazards associated with chemical fertilizers and atmospheric pollution has resulted in high consumption in these regions.

-Majority of these companies have established exclusive agreements with distributors to cater to end-users.
-Some companies have their own distribution networks, thus increasing their revenues by distributing products of independent manufacturers.
+The majority of these companies have established exclusive agreements with distributors to cater to end-users.
+Some companies have their distribution networks, thus increasing their revenues by distributing products of independent manufacturers.

 Companies such as Novozymes, Lallemand, AgriLife, and National Fertilizers have established their own retail & distribution outlets in order to cut-down on distribution costs, thus enabling them to sell products at competitive and even lower prices.

 Get your queries resolved from an industry expert.
 Request for a free product review before report purchase.